Off-Policy Learning in Large Action Spaces: Optimization Matters More Than Estimation: Empirical Analysis

 \subsection{Optimization is the Main Bottleneck}

+To test our central hypothesis that \emph{optimization challenges are a more significant barrier than estimation accuracy}, we evaluate how objectives perform under various optimization configurations.
+If an algorithm's success is highly dependent on specific hyperparameters like batch size or learning rate, it suggests a difficult, non-robust optimization landscape.
+This experiment directly probes the practical trainability of each method, a key aspect our paper argues is often overlooked.
-We first examine the impact of optimization hyperparameters.
-As shown in \cref{fig:reward-vs-batch}, \emph{OPE-based methods are highly sensitive} to batch size and learning rate schedule: minor changes can cause performance collapse.
-In contrast, \emph{PWLL-based methods remain robust}, achieving consistently high reward across all configurations.

-This robustness leads to better final policies: \emph{PWLL-based methods outperform OPE-based methods on all datasets}.
+The results strongly support our claim.
+As shown in \cref{fig:las-reward-vs-batch}, \emph{IPS-based objectives are highly sensitive} to batch size and learning rate schedule: minor changes can cause performance collapse, making them difficult to tune and train reliably.
+In contrast, \emph{PWLL objectives remain robust}, achieving consistently high reward across all configurations.
+This stability translates directly into better learned policies: \emph{PWLL objectives outperform IPS-based objectives on all datasets}.
 Even \texttt{POTEC}, a state-of-the-art method designed for large action spaces, is surpassed by the much simpler and easier-to-optimize \texttt{cLPI}.
-This supports our central claim: \emph{optimization stability is key to effective OPL}.

-We observe this even within OPE-based methods: greater optimization stability (e.g., \texttt{IPS} compared to \texttt{MIPS}) does not imply lower mean squared error (MSE), and vice versa, as shown in \cref{fig:mse}.
-More broadly, good OPE performance (i.e., low MSE) does not correlate with good OPL performance (i.e., high validation reward), and the converse also holds.
-Note that \cref{fig:mse} only reports the MSE of OPE-based methods—PWLL-based methods exhibit extremely high MSE that distorts the plot scale and makes visual comparison uninformative.
-Still, PWLL-based methods consistently achieve strong reward despite such poor OPE performance, which is expected: they are not designed to approximate the value function, but rather to optimize stable, reward-aligned objectives.